Washington state takes steps to nail down Boeing 777X contract

 The letter went on to commend the governor for working to “achieve the results that are necessary” to locate 777X production in Washington state.

-“That doesn’t mean it’s a deal-breaker,” if the legislation doesn’t pass, said Ken Herbert, an aerospace analyst at Canaccord Genuity Inc in San Francisco.
+“That doesn’t mean it’s a deal-breaker,” said Ken Herbert, an aerospace analyst at Canaccord Genuity Inc in San Francisco.

 Boeing clearly wants to lock in the labor concessions but might be more flexible on the legislative proposals, Herbert said.